ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In this specification and in application profiles building on it, this parameter is used to exchange information about the signature algorithm and about authentication credentials to be used with it, in the groups indicated by the transferred access token as per its 'scope' claim (see {{ssec-authorization-response}}).

 When used in the Token Transfer Request sent to the KDC (see {{token-post}}), the 'sign_info' parameter specifies the CBOR simple value "null" (0xf6).
-This is done to ask for information about the signature algorithm and about the authentication credentials used in the groups that the Client has been authorized to join - or with which it has been authorized to have a more restricted interaction as per its granted roles (e.g., the Client is an external signature verifier).
+This is done to ask for information about the signature algorithm and about the authentication credentials used in the groups that, as per the granted roles, the Client has been authorized to join or interact with (e.g., as an external signature verifier).

 When used in the following Token Transfer Response from the KDC (see {{token-post}}), the 'sign_info' parameter is a CBOR array of one or more elements.
-The number of elements is at most the number of groups that the Client has been authorized to join - or to have a more restricted interaction (see above).
+The number of elements is at most the number of groups that the Client has been authorized to join or interact with.
 Each element contains information about signing parameters and about authentication credentials for one or more groups, and is formatted as follows.

 * The first element 'id' is a group name or a CBOR array of group names, associated with groups for which the next four elements apply.
 Each specified group name is a CBOR text string and is hereafter referred to as 'gname'.